-Genetic counseling takes place if the patient or his/her child is either already affected by a disease, or when there is an increased risk for a genetic disease.
+Genetic counseling is the process through which knowledge on the genetic aspects of illnesses is shared by trained professionals with those at an increased risk of having an inheritable condition or passing it to their offspring.
+It involves a genetic counsellor who talks to the patient about inheritance of an illness and their recurrence risks.
 Counseling is aimed at diagnostic purposes, at detecting causes, or at making prognoses about genetic diseases, e.g., through pedigree creation or molecular genetic testing.
 It is of the utmost importance that the physician provides information but does not influence the patient’s opinion, nor steer his or her decisions in a certain direction.
 This non-directivity preserves the patient’s autonomy.

 Creation and Analysis of Family Pedigrees

 A pedigree (or family tree) is used for a clear presentation of family history, and thus helps to identify abnormalities and inheritance patterns.
-First step in creating a pedigree is consulting with the patient and systematically questioning him/her about parents, siblings, children, etc. Mostly, 3 generations are sufficient in order to assure reliable results.
+A pedigree chart shows the occurrence and appearance of phenotypes of a particular gene among family members and their ancestors.
+First step in creating a pedigree is consulting with the patient and systematically questioning him/her about parents, siblings, children, etc. Mostly, 3 generations are sufficient to assure reliable results.
 Inquiries relate to names, birthday and clinically relevant information.
 Provenance, miscarriages, or unwanted childlessness can also be of interest.
 The symbols are the same in almost all pedigrees.

 Preliminaries: Mendelian Genetics

 For a meaningful interpretation, one has to be familiar with the basic rules of Mendelian genetics.
 The rules are based on the premise that genetic properties are passed on from one generation to the next following a distinct system.

 The rules are as follows: